Are you having a hard time structuring your hero’s journey? You’re not alone.

 The stage where a hero runs into someone who gives him a special token, knowledge, weapons, or items to help them along their journey

-the stage where a hero is tempted to abandon their quest.
+This stage is where a hero is tempted to abandon their quest.
 Campbell describes this stage as a woman seducing the male hero from their quest, but this temptation doesn’t have to be seductive–maybe the hero is faced with homesickness, or they’re offered an easy out instead of having to face more suffering.

-at this stage, the hero must confront the core of the conflict.
+At this stage, the hero must confront the core of the conflict.
 In Star Wars, this is the final showdown with Darth Vader, where Luke learns the truth about his lineage.
 Lord of the Rings, this is when Frodo finally gets to Mordor and has to get the ring into the fire.
-Must romances, this would be the darkest hour where a characters experience some conflict that threatens their relationship.
+In most romances, this would be the darkest hour where a character experiences some conflict that threatens their relationship.

 This is where the hero overcomes the Abyss, and their takeaway helps them fight in the final conflict.
 This might be quick–in Star Wars, Luke finds out that Darth Vader is his father and converts him to the light side in one sequence.
 In a romance like Pride and Prejudice, this is where Elizabeth learns that Darcy has actually been helping Lizzy’s family behind the scenes and saving their family from dishonor, all out of love for her.